 Stripped to its essentials, American slavery was simply a local, late variant of an ancient practice, whose origins were rooted in the idea that there are certain people whose natural place is to rule, and others whose natural place is to serve.
 This philosophy held a central place in cultures great and small dating back to the dawn of civilization.

-Given the terrible optics of appearing to tolerate slavery in any degree, it is hardly surprising that Southerners past and present have preferred to frame the Civil War as having been about anything but the peculiar institution, “states’ rights,” suitably bland and vague, being the most commonly cited justification.
+Given the terrible optics of appearing to tolerate slavery in any degree, it is hardly surprising that Southerners past and present have preferred to frame the Civil War as having been about anything but that, “states’ rights,” suitably bland and vague, being the most commonly cited justification.
 But this is basically feel-good nonsense.
-At the macro level, the War had very much to do with slavery, and understandably so, because the entire economy and way of life of the South had come to be based on it.
+At the macro level, the War had very much to do with slavery, and understandably so, because by the mid-19th century the entire economy and way of life of the South had come to be based on it.
 The millions of slaves and the infrastructure they served represented a colossal capital investment, equivalent to trillions of modern-day dollars, every bit of which stood to be lost if slavery were simply abolished.

 Personal feelings about slavery aside, the hard truth was that its sudden forced abolition would have caused chaos, ensured financial ruin for millions, and would almost certainly have triggered the collapse of the Southern economy, with damaging repercussions for the entire Nation and all its trading partners.
 It would also have essentially thrown Blacks to the wolves by destroying what tenuous security they had.
 Cognizant of this unpleasant reality, even the most liberal Southerners would have had to take pause at the idea of immediate, unconditional emancipation.

-But for all the moral justifying, which feels at times like so much nervous pep-talk, hovering beneath was the lingering fear that if Black people were ever granted freedom en masse, their natural passions might be unleashed in a frenzy of murder and rape–emphasis on rape.
+But for all the moral justifying, so much nervous pep-talk, hovering beneath was the lingering fear that if Black people were ever granted freedom en masse, their natural passions might be unleashed in a frenzy of murder and rape–emphasis on rape.

 So by the middle of the nineteenth century the South had kind of painted itself into a corner, with no easy way out.
 Following no real plan, Southerners had, over generations, passively allowed a complex, bizarrely retrograde socioeconomic system to evolve.
-This system, despite its many shortcomings, worked, more or less, because it had to, given that the whole of Southern society was based on it.
+This system, despite its many shortcomings, worked, more or less, because it had to.
 There was no ready alternative.

 Regardless of who was responsible, in a world that was rapidly changing, there was simply no way slavery could last.
 And secession, even if successful, would only postpone the inevitable.
 Southern society was fated to be turned upside-down sooner or later, and at some level, every thinking Southerner certainly knew it.
 There was going to be hell to pay.
 And as the walls closed in, a kind of group denial set in, increasingly delusional and desperate.